 Neetha Shagan Morar

-Neetha is a Senior Research Manager at the HIV and other Infectious Diseases Research Unit (HIDRU) of the South African Medical Research Council.
+is a Senior Research Manager at the HIV and other Infectious Diseases Research Unit (HIDRU) of the South African Medical Research Council.
 She is a trained social worker with a master's in medical science.
-Her goal is to make a significant footprint towards the environment and well-being of the community through partnerships and collaborations.
+Her goal is to make a significant footprint towards the environment and wellbeing of the community through partnerships and collaborations.
 Her growth and development are attributed to her learning from the volunteers and community members through social science research and external stakeholder engagement within HIV prevention clinical trials.
-Neetha is working towards amplifying the voice of the users of biomedical interventions to advocate equal access to effective prevention interventions.
+Currently Neetha is working towards amplifying the voice of the users of biomedical interventions to advocate equal access to effective prevention interventions.
 She was a member of the SAMRC Ethics Committee from 2013 to 2018.
-She currently serves as a member of the Clinical Research Initiative for Global Health (CRIGH).
+Currently she is a member of the Clinical Research Initiative for Global Health (CRIGH).